santoshjoseph99/blog2/content/blog/post14/index.md

 path: "/preact-mobx-part3"
 tags: ["preact", "mobx"]
 featuredImage: "./image14.jpg"
-excerpt: Small tutorial for preact & mobx
+description: Small tutorial for preact & mobx
 created: 2018-05-22
-updated: 2018-05-22
+date: 2018-05-22
 ---

 We'll look at a cool feature from MobX called computed values.
 These are values which are calculated from either existing state or other computed values.
 For our example lets show a message if the count is higher then 5.
 So add the following to `store.js` under the `count: 0` statement:

 ```
       highCount: computed(() => {
         return this.count > 5;
       })
 ```

 Also add the `computed` to the import (from the mobx lib).

 To show and hide our message lets create a file called `style.css` and add the following:

 ```

 .hide-msg {